 Little did he know that experience was the most important experience in his life.
 It led him to books.
 In his third and fourth semester, law school took a second seat to reading.
 He started to read anything he thought would be useful in his life.
 He eventually realized that the law of life is mutual support, a win-win mindset.
 This intrigued him so much that he spent all his free time researching the art of mutual support.

 He also began his first entrepreneurship venture, The Win-Win Tennis Academy (WWTA), a tennis academy based on mutual support.
-The mission of WWTA is to create a tennis community that embodies mutual support so that each player (1) has a great experience on the tennis court, (2) reaches their full potential, and (3) embodies mutual support in all facets of their life, thereby increasing their own joy and spreading that joy to others.
-So, at WWTA each player and staff member has made a commitment to embody the 18 WWTA Principles.
+The mission of WWTA is to create a tennis community where everyone is supporting each other in being the best tennis players they can be.
+So, each WWTA player and staff member has made a commitment to embody the 7 WWTA Mutual Support Principles.
 See below for the Principles and see the Blog section for more details about the Principles!

 The WWTA Mutual Support Principles